-Lusk, Ireland. - I am enclosing postal orders in thanksgiving for favours received through Our Lady Heip of Christians.
+Lusk, Ireland. - I am enclosing postal orders in thanksgiving for favours received through Our Lady Help of Christians.
 Hoping Our Lady will soon secure for me another spiritual and temporal favour which I am much in need of, and wishing the Salesians all success I am etc.

-hat the terms of Mrs. M. M. A. in
+Mrs. M. M. A.